 Beyond the general framework provided by the NIST CSF, there are other publications, or versions, that apply to certain categories of organizations.

 NIST Special Publication 800-53 provides security and privacy controls for all U.S. Federal Information Systems (except those related to national security).

 NIST published Special Publication 800-53 to help federal agencies implement the Federal Information Security Management Act of 2002 (FISMA).
 If you’re not caught up, learn more about FISMA here.
 The security rules cover 18 areas, including access control, incident response, business continuity and disaster recovery.

 So, who needs to follow this specific framework?
 Government agencies must reach FISMA compliance, and NIST SP 800-53 is the best way to go about doing it.
 Therefore, Government agencies should use this framework.

 And, while it is true that government agencies house a lot of sensitive information, if you work with the US Government that means you may be housing this sensitive information in your network as well.
 Nonfederal agencies house a lot of Controlled Unclassified Information (CUI) and that leads us into the next topic.

+NIST Special Publication 800-171 – Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
 A new rule recently published by the US Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA) will require federal government contractors to apply 15 basic cybersecurity safeguarding requirements and procedures to protect their information systems.
-All safeguarding requirements are based on security requirements published in NIST CSF SP 800-171 – Protecting controlled unclassified information in non-federal systems and organizations. ℹ
+All safeguarding requirements are based on security requirements published in NIST CSF SP 800-171 – Protecting controlled unclassified information in non-federal systems and organizations.

 Here is the exact requirement, taken from the publication: